carlosal1015/Xbooks/README.md

+❌ DO NOT USE THIS; IF YOU DO NOT KNOW HOW TO DO CODDING, THIS PROJECT IS STILL UNDER WORK, as of FEB 16 2020, THERE ARE SO MANY BUGS ❌
 # a software for thought producers!
 <h4 align="center">information engenders thoughts for the next generation</h4>
 <p align="center"><a href="https://xsoft-technologies.github.io/Xbooks"><img src="https://raw.githubusercontent.com/xsoft-technologies/Xbooks/master/Xbooks-logo.png" width="512px;" height="256px;" alt="Xbooks Project LOGO"/><br/><sub><h1 align="center">Xbooks</a></p>